Forging a New Future for American Labor

 "Increasing the bargaining power of workers… doesn't entail any new government spending.
 It doesn't further warp economic incentives.
 It doesn't use the tax code to take from some and give to others.
 It doesn't impose indiscriminate mandates on how much businesses must pay their workers.
 And it reflects a core conservative principle: Giving people the tools to fight for themselves, rather than relying on government to provide for them."

-Robert Reich says inequality has skyrocketed as unions have weakened.
-That is no accident and it's why we have to strengthen unions now!
+Robert Reich says economic injustice has skyrocketed as unions have weakened.
+That is no accident.
+And it's why we have to strengthen unions now!